-Heat approx. 1 tbsp of oil in a frying pan on stove top over low heat.
-Add onions and allow to cook and caramelize while you prepare the rest of the ingredients.
-Stir occasionally just so the onions don't stick.
+- Heat 1 tablespoon of oil in a skillet set over low heat.
+Add onion and allow to cook and semi-caramelize while you prepare the rest of the ingredients.
+Stir occasionally just so the onion slices don't burn.

-Cook bacon slices as you prefer (baking, frying, etc.) If baking, I like to preheat oven to 400°F and place slices on an oven-safe wire rack, baking for 15-20 minutes, or until bacon reaches your preferred doneness.
-Let bacon cool and crisp on paper towels
+- Cook bacon slices as you prefer (baking, frying, air frying, etc.) If baking, I like to preheat oven to 400°F and place slices on an oven-safe wire rack, baking for 15-20 minutes, or until bacon reaches your preferred doneness.
+Let bacon cool and crisp on paper towels.

-While bacon is cooking, heat remaining olive oil in a frying pan over medium heat.
-Once heated, add potato chunks and saute until browned to your liking and semi-crispy.
+- While bacon is cooking, heat remaining 1 tablespoon olive oil in a skillet over medium heat.
+Once heated, add cubed potato and cook until browned to your liking and semi-crispy.
 Season to taste with salt and pepper.

-Whisk together eggs and milk and add to a greased frying pan.
-Cook until eggs are light and fluffy.
-Once eggs are cooked and scrambled, add onions and mix together.
+- Whisk together eggs and milk, then pour mixture into a greased skillet.
+Cook until eggs are light and fluffy, using a spatula to "scrape" the eggs into the center of the pan as they're cooking to scramble them.
+Once eggs are cooked and scrambled, add onions and cheese and mix together.

-To assemble, add scrambled egg/onion mixture to a plate and layer potatoes, bacon crumbles, and pulled pork.
+- To assemble, add scrambled egg/onion/cheese mixture to a plate and layer potatoes, bacon crumbles, and pulled pork.
 Top with a drizzle of BBQ sauce.
 Repeat for the remainder.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.Food Safety and Nutrition Disclaimer